Founded by writers Alexa Trembly and Emory Harkins, Twenty Stories mobilizes the literary arts.

 The idea for Twenty Stories came a year after they moved to Los Angeles.
 Inspired by the LA culture of food trucks and its sprawling streets, they quickly realized they wanted to create a new space for writers and readers that mobilizes the literary arts.

-In the fall of 2018, Twenty Stories will open a brick-and-mortar in Pawtucket, RI, which will be based on the same twenty-book concept, but will also stock previous months' book selections.
-The new store will host readings, workshops, and community events with local writers and artists.
+In addition to their mobile shop, Twenty Stories has a brick-and-mortar store located in Providence, RI, which is based on the same twenty-book concept, but also stocks previous months' book selections.
+The store hosts readings, workshops, and community events with local writers and artists.